Software for Distributed Computation on Medical Databases: A Demonstration Project: Discussion

 The lack of uniform standards for data management, database ontologies, and the specific content and scope of databases makes global aggregation of complex datsets laborious, expensive, and time-consuming.
 Reluctance to adopt common standards makes central repositories difficult to achieve, and the effort is seldom funded by outside sources.
 Investigators might be willing to pay the modest price for standardizing the part of the data that is needed for a particular project, and then to continue to increase common ontological themes as they are rewarded with analyses.

 There are limitations to our current implementation.
 We have not yet built methods beyond the two described above.
 We are working on others, including the \emph{lasso}.
+Each new modeling technique requires the creation of a definition that contains the relevant parameters, associated code to compute the summary statistics at the worker sites, a matching master that makes use of the facilities and registering it as an available computation in \pkg{distcomp}.
+This may seem like a vast task given the variety of techniques and models.
+However, these methods fall broadly into a few categories: a large and useful group that aggregate likelihoods and other statistics, a large group that optimize a criterion, even in a distributed manner like ADMM~\citep{admm}, etc. They all break up in a manner amenable to our approach.
+The well-organized \proglang{R} software is eminently suited to such implementations; often, new methods can be implemented by mere re-engineering of already existing (open) algorithms in \proglang{R} packages to enable distributed computations.
 We expect that the repertoire of models will expand as others add their own features and make them available.
 There is not yet an easy-to-use procedure for handling factor variables whose support varies by site.
 This and many other improvements in ease of use will require further effort.
 It is often the case that most data at sites is in databases such as Redcap or i2b2.
 Our examples have used pure \proglang{R} structures for persisting the data.
 A simple modification can enable the use of a system such as Redcap.
 In discussions with personnel at some sites, this configuration seems most acceptable to the CIOs, enabling periodic updates of the data.

-We used \proglang{R} for our current implementation since it offers great potential to add new methods.
-Often, this involves mere re-engineering of already existing algorithms in packages to enable distributed computations.
+We should mention, however, that one important advantage is offered by our use of \pkg{opencpu} which comes in two flavors, a cloud server---the one that real sites will use---and a local \proglang{R} package---one that developers will use.
+This means that developers can prototype and debug distributed computations with very little effort on a laptop.
 However, a robust implementation of a distributed computation must deal with many modes of failure.
 More work remains to be done on this, particularly in implementing a robust messaging system to deal with failures.

+Any distributed computation must address the potential for race conditions.
+We account for this in two ways in our package: (a) by using instance objects so that even the same computation requests initiated at two different time points (regardless of origin) are guaranteed different instance objects and (b) using the master in a sequential iteration so that a new request is not sent until either the current request returns a result or times out.
+That said, there may be other race conditions that can occur at the \pkg{opencpu} level that may be discovered over time.

 The current implementation makes uses of the JSON serialization format, simply because it is the best supported format of \pkg{opencpu}.
 It would be better to use a well-established portable and stable serialization format, such as Google protocol buffers~\citep{goog-pbuff, edd2014, rprotobuf2014}.
 It is straightforward to adapt to this protocol once it is more widely supported in \pkg{opencpu} for example.